Relations and Functions

 Intuition Behind the Method

-When a relation is not a function, it is because there are multiple values that proceed from the same value.
+If a relation is not a function, it is because there are multiple values corresponding to the same value.
 Therefore, the graph of such relation would show at least two points directly above the other.

 Points with the same value belong to the same vertical line.